zyzzyxdonta/UNICOREDaemonCerts/README.md

 * rfc4514_dns.txt contains the generated server DNs in the rfc4514 format.
 * xuudb_commands.sh contains the server DNs again including the commands, which have to be executed to add them to XUUDB.

+## Using a existing CA
+In this case you need to have the following filestructure in your directory.CA=CA_DIR directory.
+* CADIR/cacert.pem contains the CA certificates.
+* CADIR/private/cakey.pem contains the CA private key
+* CADIR/serial contains the next usable serial as hex

+WARNING: this is untested.
+Especially it does not keep standed /etc/ssl/index.* files updated.
+The only thing, which is kept updated is serial.
+Don't use it with a production CA, unless you made lots of backups.

 ## License
 BSD 3-Clause